limcheehean/INF2004_Robotic_Car/robotic_car/driver/ultra_sensor/README.md

 Ensure proper queue handling if used in an embedded system.
 The code includes a sample integration with a decider module.

 Feel free to modify and adapt this code for your specific use case.

+You may uncomment the printf() lines for testing and to showcase the ultrasonic readings.